meichholz/g4tool/README.md

 This is g4tool.
 And this README is not ready after years.
 Shame on me.

+## Building

+With GNU autoconf, just `sh bootstrap.sh`, configure and go.
+You need Sam Leffler's `libtiff` in the standard search path.

 ## Todo

 Further steps towards library access.